rayozzie/ttn-resin-gateway-rpi/README.md

-# TTN Gateway for Raspberry Pi + IMST iC880A SPI
+# TTN Gateway for Raspberry Pi

 Resin Dockerfile & scripts for [The Things Network](http://thethingsnetwork.org/) gateways based on the iC880a concentrator with a Raspberry Pi host, connected using SPI.